cubicflow/lifeflower/_products/headache-elixir.md

 long_description: Beat your next headache the natural way, pill-free with a blend of nature's many solutions.
 Infused Sweet Almond oil is paired with healing essential oils that have been proven over and over to kick headaches and migraines- Infused with corresponding organic herbs to provide extra minerals, nutrients and healing benefits.
 Includes a cleansed and charged quartz crystal chip to amplify it all.

-ingredients: 100mg Pure Hemp-Derived CBD, Organic Hemp Oil, Magnesium Oil, Blend of Therapeutic-grade Essential Oils, Organic Herbs, Sunflower Lecithin, Vitamin E, Cleansed & Charged Crystal.
+ingredients: Organic Safflower Oil, Organic Herbs, Therapeutic Grade Essential Oils of Peppermint, Lavender, Frankincense & Eucalyptus, Elderberry Extract, Organic Hemp-Derived Cannabidiol Isolate, Cleansed & Charged Quartz

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 business days.
 Please allow additional time for&nbsp;delivery.